Oaxaca en la historia y en el mito: The First President of Mexico

 The Plan of Iguala established Mexico as a constitutional monarchy and as mentioned above, Iturbide became the first emperor.
 But he ruled for less than a year before Guadalupe Victoria, an insurgent in the War of Independence was installed as the first president of the United States of Mexico after the adoption of the Constitution of 1824.

-Benito Pablo Juárez García (1806-1872)
+Benito Pablo Juárez García (1806–1872)

-Former President, Benito Juárez, is the most prominent personality, at the top and middle of the panel.
+Considering the entire mural, President, Benito Juárez, is the most prominent personality, at the top and middle of the middle panel.
 This is understandable, in a mural depicting the history of Oaxaca, since Oaxaca had been renamed Oaxaca de Juárez after his death in 1872.
 The quotation beside his floating head translates as Respect for the rights of others is peace.
-The full version is "Entre los individuos, como entre las naciones, el respeto al derecho ajeno es la paz.”
+The full version is "Entre los individuos, como entre las naciones, el respeto al derecho ajeno es la paz."
 (In English: Between individuals as between nations, respect for the rights of others is peace.)
 Juárez wrote these words in a manifesto dated July 15, 1867, after he had approved the execution that ended the Second Mexican Empire.